IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ### Sample Script

 Choose the script you want from the available options.
-Remember to review the [Prerequisites and Notes](#prerequisites-and-notes) for the language you're using.
+Remember to review the [Prerequisites and Notes](#prerequisites-and-notes).

 <Tabs groupId="language-selection">
 <TabItem value='py' label='Python'>